-Complexity Versus Simplicity: The Forecast Model Balancing Act
+Complexity vs. Simplicity Part 2: The Forecast Model Balancing Act

 A successful forecast model design, as our previous article explored, relies on four key ingredients: transparency, tailoring, flexibility and simplicity.
 However, getting the right amount of simplicity can be challenging when the other ingredients can drive complexity in a forecast model.

 Toeing the line between complexity and simplicity is a careful balancing act, which must take into account the goals and concerns of all stakeholders involved.
 A senior executive focusing on top-level outputs is going to have a very different outlook compared to a business analyst responsible for inputting data to the model.

 Understanding the issue